 Payment of Fees

 Payment of fees is the responsibility of the student.
-All fees must be paid immediately (or committed to be paid) to ensure completion of registration.
+All fees are due and payable immediately upon assessment, which may or may not be at the time of registration.
 Fees are incurred at the student’s action of registering for classes.
 It is the student’s obligation to check their class schedule to be sure they are enrolled in or dropped from classes appropriately.
 The student is responsible for any fees incurred for classes that were not dropped by the posted refund deadline for the class.

 - Pay all fees (including any past term fees); or